In This Section

 Kavina Naik BMS’18, a third-year physician assistant student at Rutgers University, attributes her involvement in a sorority, the Honors Program, and participating in research at USciences for helping her get into a Physician Assistant program.
 “I almost didn’t apply to Rutgers,” said Naik.
 “Had I not applied, I would not be attending my dream school!
 You never know what someone else might see in you and value as a student.”

-Naik also encouraged all pre-health students to meet with their pre-health advisor, saying Judy Chen, coordinator of Pre-Health Advising, was helpful in her application process and she wished she met with Chen sooner.
+Naik also encouraged all pre-health professionas students to meet with their advisor, saying Judy Chen, coordinator of Pre-Health Professions Advising, was helpful in her application process and she wished she met with Chen sooner.

 Chandat Phan BMS’18, a first-year medical student at Penn State College of Medicine, emphasized to students the importance of finding your identity throughout college.
 He stressed that so many students applying to health professions school have 4.0 GPA’s and strong test scores.
 Finding a way to differentiate yourself as a person will set you apart during the application process.